For free and impartial money advice and guidance, visit MoneyHelper.

 As you can see it’s relatively simple to make a payment providing you have the reference number and card to hand.

-So to sum up, they might use bailiffs, but you can avoid this by cooperating.
+So to sum up, a debt collector might eventually bailiffs, but you can avoid this by cooperating.

 Is It possible to write off my Lowell Group debt?